Ducks are charming little feather beings that have high intelligence and very compound social relationships.

 This is common to every species of duck.
-After the duck hatch from its egg, it will imprint to whoever they will see first.
+After the duck hatch from its egg, it will imprint on whoever it will see first.

-Once the baby duck is imprinted to its mother, fellow duckling, or the keeper, they will stick to them and follows them around.
+Once the baby duck is imprinted to its mother, fellow duckling, or the keeper, it will stick to them and follows them around.

 This duck’s body language explains in a more precise way why we often find ducklings in a flock and follows the mother anywhere.

 Tail Feather Wagging

-The majority of ducks, like Domestic and Alabio Ducks, to mention a few do this as part of the drying off routine after swimming.
+The majority of ducks, like Domestic and Alabio Ducks, to mention a few do this as part of the drying-off routine after swimming.

 They wag when they drink water or when they finished a meal – it’s as if they say, “I’m happy.